 Absolutely.
 Our technicians have a lot of rodent control experience.

 Are your materials safe?

+Since the materials we use kill insects and rodents, we are prevented by government agencies to call anything “safe”.
 All of our products are registered for use by the Environmental Protection Agency and when used according to label directions present no significant health risk.
 Material Safety Data Sheets for all of our products are available upon request.

 Do I have to leave my home when you provide service?

-In most situations it’s not necessary to leave your home, but we will ask you to leave the immediate area where our pest technician is working.
-Utmost care is used in application and choice of pest control products.
+In most situations, it’s not necessary to leave your home, but we will ask you to leave the immediate area where our pest technician is working.
+Utmost care is used in the application and choice of pest control products.
 Our technician may ask you to avoid specific areas until any treated surfaces have had time to dry.
 Advise your technician of any sensitive persons, pets, or organic gardens requiring extra care.
 Fish ponds are especially sensitive and care will be taken to avoid any exposure.
 If it will be necessary for you to be out of your home during a treatment, this will be arranged in advance for your convenience.

 How fast can you respond to my call with treatment?

 We try our best to meet your needs as quick as we can.
 Summer months are very busy and more challenging.
 Even in our peak months, we can usually be on the way within a day or two, and even sooner for emergencies.
 Remember, good service providers are often busy, but are worth the wait!

 If I only see a few insects should I be concerned?

 With certain pests, yes!
 Red Velvet ants, wasps, black widow spiders and even centipedes can bite or sting.
 For some, these stings and bites can be life-threatening.
 Fleas, mice, and others can also cause disease-related health concerns.
 If you have seen any of these pests, call us for a free termite and pest estimate.